Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 Those tools are useful.

-They are not worthless.

-But they do not solve the same problem as a writable system.
+They are not the same thing as writable text.

+Video preserves performance.
+Gloss supports cross-language reference.
+Transcription supports analysis.

+But none of them automatically create everyday readable and writable text within the language itself.

-This is the structural gap:
+That is the structural gap:

 > signed languages have full linguistic structure, but they have often lacked equally durable writable pathways